wayscript/docs/library/modules/microsoft-teams.md

 When using Microsoft Teams module for the first time, follow the prompt to authorize access.

 {% hint style="info" %}
-You can add additional accounts from 'Select an Account' dropdown in the Microsoft Teams module settings
+You can add additional accounts from the 'Select an Account' dropdown in the Microsoft Teams module settings
 {% endhint %}

 ## 💼 Select an Account